-Membership at the Palm Springs Art Museum brings a multitude of benefits, including quarterly receipt of InSight magazine, free admission, and discounts in the Museum Store, Annenberg Theater, and art workshops.
-An additional benefit available to members only is the opportunity to participate in special interest councils.
+Membership at Palm Springs Art Museum includes a multitude of benefits, including year-round free admission, Museum Store, Annenberg Theater, and workshop discounts, and subscription to the quarterly Insight members' magazine.
+Members also have the opportunity to participate in special interest councils.
 The councils are the most active and dynamic part of our membership, with more than 1,200 museum members electing to join.
 Participation in a council is the best way to meet other members with similar interests and become involved with activities and events that support the museum’s exhibitions and programming.
 There are nine councils, each with its own staff liaison, bylaws, dues structure and board of directors.
 Museum membership is a prerequisite to join a council, but once you join, you’ll receive their newsletter updates and invitations to all of their special events.

-Whether your interest is volunteering, fundraising, or enjoying a performance at the Annenberg Theater; or viewing exclusive private collections of Western and Contemporary art; or gaining insight about architecture and design - councils offer something for everyone!
+Whether your interest lies in volunteering, fundraising, enjoying performances at the Annenberg Theater, viewing exclusive private collections of Western Art, photography, and Contemporary Art, or gaining insight into the world of architecture and design - councils offer something for everyone!

 Are you interested in supporting great performing arts entertainment?
-The Annenberg Theater Council (ATC) supports the museum in funding the Annenberg Theater programs through its innovative program of music and live performances.
-ATC members receive exclusive invitations to the season's opening night, special events, tours and enjoy priority seating for all Annenberg Theater events.
+The Annenberg Theater Council (ATC) supports the museum in funding Annenberg Theater programs through its innovative calendar of music and live performances.
+ATC members receive exclusive invitations to the season's opening night, special events and tours, and enjoy priority seating for all Annenberg Theater events.

-The Architecture and Design Council with its over 400 members focuses on contemporary issues and innovations in architecture and design.
+The Architecture and Design Council (ADC), with its over 600 members, focuses on contemporary issues and innovations in architecture and design.
 In addition to special events at private residences, the ADC sponsors an annual symposium, a lecture series, and tours to architecturally-significant sites.
-The Council continues to grow at an unprecedented pace with its innovative programming.
+The ADC continues to grow at an unprecedented pace with its innovative programming.

-If you have an interest in creating art, the Artists Council is the place for you.
+If you have an interest in creating art, the Artists Council (AC) is the place for you.
 Join the AC to learn, to share and to connect with fellow artists in the local community and beyond.
-To learn about various art genres, the AC Workshops offer instruction from beginning to advanced levels.
+To hone your skills in a variet of art techniques, AC Workshops offer instruction from beginning to advanced levels.
 If you'd like to share your artistic expertise, you can participate in Art Party where free art instruction is made available for kids and adults.
 Observe artists at work during monthly Artists in Action demonstrations.
 ACE is a juried exhibition of AC members' work.
-Fundraising for the museum is done via, 99 Bucks, an anonymous sale of original small canvases, created by local artists and by people who are famous – and infamous.
+Fundraising for the museum is done via 99 Bucks, an anonymous sale of original small canvases created by local artists, both famous and infamous.
 AC Sundays include films, art tours, bus trips and more for AC members and guests.

 The Contemporary Art Council (CAC) is a group of collectors and enthusiasts who plan activities and events that raise money to underwrite exhibitions and to purchase artwork for the museum’s permanent collection.
-The CAC also present lectures and enjoy touring major art collections locally, nationally and around the world.
+The CAC also present lectures and tours of art collections locally, nationally, and around the world.

 Each year, a number of eager and earnest applicants are chosen from dozens of hopefuls for the rigorous but rewarding docent training.
-Orientation for the class is in early October and the training culminates in April with the presentation of their research and their first public tour.
-Each new candidate is paired with an experienced docent as their mentor and guided through the process of learning about the art and artists in the museum’s permanent collection, developing communication skills appropriate for all ages, and, of course, enjoying themselves at every step along the way!
+Orientation for the class begins in early October and the training culminates in April with the presentation of the docents' research and their first public tour.
+Each new candidate is paired with an experienced docent as their mentor and guided through the process of learning about the art and artists in the museum’s permanent collection, developing communication skills appropriate for all ages, and, of course, enjoying themselves every step of the way!

 The Museum Service Council (MSC) is looking for volunteers to join their creative, art-loving volunteer corps.
 Who said work couldn’t be fun?
 MSC members work as ushers in the Annenberg Theater, help our guests in the Muse Café, assist with sales in the Museum Store and perform a multitude of administrative tasks and duties.
 All ages and skill sets are welcomed and we are interested to hear from those who can give their time on regular assignments, as well as those who can be called upon in a pinch to help with mass mailings or special projects.

-The Museum's Western and Native American collections have long been a cornerstone of the Palm Springs Art Museum and represents one of its greatest legacies for the future.
-Membership in the Western Art Council helps promote and foster appreciation of Western and Native American art through support of exhibitions, art acqusitions and programs.
+The museum's Western and Native American collections have long been a cornerstone of Palm Springs Art Museum and represent one of its greatest legacies for the future.
+Membership in the Western Art Council (WAC) helps promote and foster appreciation of Western and Native American art through support of exhibitions, art acqusitions and programs.
 WAC's popular activities include an annual barbecue, fundraiser and exciting art tours.
-Other events include Coffman Conversations With Collectors, a series of "show-and-tell" gatherings scheduled throughout the year in private homes.
+Other events include Conversations With Collectors, a series of "show-and-tell" gatherings scheduled throughout the year in private homes.
 In the coming season, plans are in progress for a tour to visit private collections and artists' studios in the Coachella Valley.